Czech Christmas Traditions: Carp, Floating Walnuts and a Baby Jesus

 9. Attending Church…

-As one of the most atheistic countries in the world, it may shock people to know that Christmas Eve is the one time of the year when non-religious Czechs may visit church.
+As one of the most atheistic countries in the world, it may shock people to know that Christmas Eve is the one time of the year when non-religious Czechs may visit the church.
 Some families also sing Christmas Carols around the tree before dinner.

 10. Shoe throwing...

 Marriage is a big celebration in the Czech Republic and at Christmas time there are plenty of traditions to help young women determine whether they will marry in the next year.
-The strangest of which comes from the unmarried woman throwing a show over her shoulder towards the front door.
+The strangest of which comes from the unmarried woman throwing a shoe over her shoulder towards the front door.
 If the shoe lands with the toe facing outwards, the girl will marry within a year.
 If the toe faces in towards the house, she will remain for one more year.